brend/cb/README.md

-# NL
+# cb
 a silly little programming language

 ## what
-You know ML, the Meta Language?
-NL is a hobbyist's love letter to that elegant functional programming language that inspired many a student.
+You know ML, the Meta Language? cb is a hobbyist's love letter to that elegant functional programming language that inspired many a student.

 ## the name though?
-Consequently, NL could mean any number of things, such as
+cb could mean any number of things, such as
-- Nutty Language
+- code beauty
-- Neta Language (+1 compared to Meta Language 🫤)
+- completely binary
-- Not Likely (to succeed?)
+- cool beans

 Take your pick or insert your own! (pull request)